-Non-acute hospitals were assigned to peer cohorts based upon MassHealth regulatory designations, defined by the criteria below2:
+Non-acute hospitals were assigned to peer cohorts based upon MassHealth regulatory designations, defined by the criteria below:

-Psychiatric hospitals are licensed by the DMH for psychiatric services, and by DPH for substance abuse services.
+Behavioral health hospitals are licensed by the DMH for behavioral health services, and by DPH for substance abuse services.

 Rehabilitation hospitals provide intensive post-acute rehabilitation services, such as physical, occupational, and speech therapy services.
-For Medicare payment purposes, the federal government classifies hospitals as rehabilitation hospitals if they provide more than 60% of their inpatient services to patients with one or more of 13 diagnoses listed in federal regulations.3
+For Medicare payment purposes, the federal government classifies hospitals as rehabilitation hospitals if they provide more than 60% of their inpatient services to patients with one or more of 13 diagnoses listed in federal regulations.